LakiTheGreat/BE_dzem_kalkulator/README.md

 ### Deploy

-On push to main, code will automatically be deployed by render.
+On push to main, code will automatically be deployed by Render.
 Entry file is dist/index.js.

 ### For migrations - if prisma can't connect to DB for any reason (.env file isn't loaded)